PacificBiosciences/smrtflow/docs/pacbio_bundles.rst

 -  SAT and DEP

-    - Tools in smrtcmds/bin have setup ENV var to expose an add-on or replacement registry from <SMRT_LINK_BUNDLE_DIR>/chemistry-latest
+    - **TODO** Tools in smrtcmds/bin have setup ENV var to expose an add-on or replacement registry from <SMRT_LINK_BUNDLE_DIR>/chemistry-latest
-    - Secondary Analysis tools can extend the pre-canned registry of config/param files by loading from the <SMRT_LINK_BUNDLE_DIR>/chemistry-latest
+    - **TODO** Secondary Analysis tools can extend the pre-canned registry of config/param files by loading from the <SMRT_LINK_BUNDLE_DIR>/chemistry-latest

 -  SMRT Link Services

    -  Exposes general PacBio Data Bundle webservice.
 This can be used for extend secondary-analysis pipelines, "Chemistry" bundles, or PacBio Test Data bundles (used in secondary analysis)
-   -  On startup, SMRT Link Service load the most recent Chemistry Version from the bundle directory and load the PacBioAutomationConstraints.xml to SL UI RunDesign and Sample Setup
+   -  **TODO** On startup, SMRT Link Service load the most recent Chemistry Version from the bundle directory and load the PacBioAutomationConstraints.xml to SL UI RunDesign and Sample Setup
    -  *Requires* the default chemistry bundle to be included at build (and run) time.
    -  **TODO** An external URL can be configured to look for "Chemistry" Data Bundle updates.
 If a newer bundle version is detected, the bundle will be downloaded (but NOT marked as active).
 Once the bundle is downloaded and exposed in the registry, it can be marked as active.